adaptris/interlok-docs-legacy/pages/ui/ui-salesforce.md

 ## Prerequisite ##

-To be able to generate salesforce xml templates or copy the xml config to the Config page clipboard you need to have the required **adp-apache-http** and **interlok-oauth-salesforce** [optional component installed](adapter-optional-components.html) into `${adapter.home}/lib` directory.
+To be able to generate salesforce xml templates or copy the xml config to the Config page clipboard you need to have the required **interlok-apache-http** and **interlok-oauth-salesforce** [optional component installed](adapter-optional-components.html) into `${adapter.home}/lib` directory.
 If you are not using those two optional components you will still be able to use the page but you will get a warning message. ![Salesforce warning message](./images/ui-user-guide/salesforce-warning-message.png)

 You also need to create a **Connected App** in your Salesforce account.
 More help on Salesforce developers site [here](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_defining_remote_access_applications.htm) and [here](https://developer.salesforce.com/page/Connected_Apps) and [here](https://developer.salesforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com).